-Often people contact me and ask what are my fears of travelling alone.
+Often people contact me and ask what are my fears for travelling alone.

 Bank cards lost or stolen